HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

-Electromagnetic spectrum: 3.
+Electromagnetic radiation spectrum: Part 3.
 The properties and uses of radio waves

-INDEX of physics notes: Properties and uses of electromagnetic radiation
+INDEX physics notes: Properties & uses of electromagnetic radiation

 3. The properties and uses of radio waves